 Depending on the group, these can be useful, but watch out for spam and low-quality content.
 It’s also very difficult to see who is sharing other people’s content and who is using the group to dump in links to their posts and leave.
 Which is why we suggest you…

-Tailwind Tribes were designed to help everyone grow faster together on Pinterest.
-When you use Tribes, your Pins will receive more exposure as people share them.
+Tailwind Communities were designed to help everyone grow faster together on Pinterest.
+When you use Communities, your Pins will receive more exposure as people share them.
 You’ll also save time Pinning with all the high-quality, relevant content it places right at your fingertips.

 Then there’s the relationship-building.
-When you belong to a Tribe of bloggers committed to helping each other, that can take your blog places you never dreamed possible.
+When you belong to a Community of bloggers committed to helping each other, that can take your blog places you never dreamed possible.

-Sarah of Pinning for Teacherpreneurs, and a Tailwind Tribes fan, compares searching for content to Pin the old way with using Tribes,
+Sarah of Pinning for Teacherpreneurs, and a Tailwind Communities fan, compares searching for content to Pin the old way with using Communities,

-“Tribes, on the other hand, are like an agreement that “I will share your content if it is high quality and suitable for my audience, and I hope that you will do the same.”
-It is collecting high quality content for the mutual benefit of everyone in the tribe.”
+“Communities, on the other hand, are like an agreement that “I will share your content if it is high quality and suitable for my audience, and I hope that you will do the same.”
+It is collecting high quality content for the mutual benefit of everyone in the community.”

-There is a free version of Tribes available to all Tailwind users.
-Use the Find a Tribe tab to find your next best Tribe!
+There is a free version of Communities available to all Tailwind users.
+Use the Find a Communities tab to find your next best Community!